 So how do things add up?
 Which of the two cameras – the Panasonic LX15 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Ready to shoot: Has a lens build-in, whereas the A6000 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A6000 requires a separate lens.

 - More compact: Is smaller (106x60mm vs 120x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A6000).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A6000).

 - More modern: Reflects 2 years and 7 months of technical progress since the A6000 launch.

 Arguments in favor of the Sony Alpha A6000:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.